Background

 • nbr(e) captures communication, of the value computed from its e expression, with neighbours; it is used only inside the argument expr of foldhood(init)(acc)(expr), which supports neighbourhood data aggregation, through a standard “fold” of functional programming with initial value init, accumulator function acc, and the set of values to fold over obtained by evaluating expr against all neighbours;

-• branch(cond)(th)(el), which can also be called as branch(cond){ th } { el } captures domain partitioning (space-time branching): essentially, the devices for which cond evaluates to true will run sub-computatation th, while the others will run el;
+• branch(cond)(th)(el), which can also be called as branch(cond){ th } { el } captures domain partitioning (space-time branching): essentially, the devices for which cond evaluates to true will run sub-computation th, while the others will run el;

 • mid is a built-in sensor providing the identifier of devices;